security-force-monitor/research-handbook/source/persons_postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This is the Universally Unique Indentifier (UUID) of the unit who is being posted to a unit.
+This is the Universally Unique Identifier (UUID) of the unit who is being posted to a unit.
 A record for the unit must already exist in the dataset.

 Guidance on use
 ~~~~~~~~~~~~~~~